-In the first episode of our Challenges for Children podcast series, residents of Lamar County discuss the barriers children there face when trying to access healthcare.
+In the second episode of our Challenges for Children podcast series, residents of Dougherty County discuss the barriers children there face when trying to access healthcare.
 Voices has a few select policy solutions, which could mitigate some of the challenges children and families face, outlined in the report, Barriers to Healthcare for Georgia’s Children.

 This report outlines the 10 most commonly discussed barriers to healthcare for Georgia's children, complete with corresponding quotes, relevant data points and potential state-policy solutions.